scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 * developing detailed content plans with stakeholders
 * defining usability tests and learning if users understand your content

-At the end of the alpha phase, you should be able to explain why you have designed your content in a certain way and describe any limitations to the user experience.
+At the end of the alpha phase, you should be able to explain why you have designed your content in a certain way, and describe any limitations to the user experience.

 For example, if the service you’re delivering includes complex legal terms, you should show how you’re helping users to understand this content.

-You will have a detailed content plan to be ready to move into the beta phase.
+You’ll have a detailed content plan to be ready to move into the beta phase.

 ### Beta
 This phase is where a service or product is built and can be tested with real users.

-From a content perspective, you should be confident that users will be able to get to and understand the information they need - and you’ll be able to describe how you’ll measure [content performance](https://resources.mygov.scot/content-standards/content-delivery/managing-content/).
+From a content perspective, you should be confident that users will be able to get to and understand the information they need ─ and you’ll be able to describe how you’ll measure [content performance](/content-standards/content-delivery/managing-content/).

 You need to be able to show that you meet the content standards and style guidelines you set out in the discovery phase and that there is a team to manage and improve the content when you go live.